chris-shum/chris-shum.github.io/_posts/2017-04-07-accenture.md

 New York, NY</h4>

 Provide programming and technology implementation services and solutions for clients.<br>
-• Support the integration of software into client systems within in a SaaS model
+• Support the integration of software into client systems within in a SaaS model<br>
-• Work hands on with the system, configuring it and testing that it meets the customer’s technical requirements
+• Work hands on with the system, configuring it and testing that it meets the customer’s technical requirements<br>
-• Liaison between client and other parties to streamline data connections
+• Liaison between client and other parties to streamline data connections<br>
-• Understanding of the client's API, interfaces, and customization
+• Understanding of the client's API, interfaces, and customization<br>
 • Troubleshoot issues through testing or by analyzing source code